turingschool/lesson_plans/ruby_03-professional_rails_applications/seeding_data_efficiently.md

 ### Possible Improvements

 * Sketch out more of the code in this lesson plan
-* Shorten this lesson -- probably only 90 mins needed
 * Cover populator gem for seeding large datasets?